GekkaSaori/DPB4B/README.md

 If you need the source code, please **fully** clone this repository to avoid any problem.

+## Dependence
+- Any popular distribution of LaTeX with LuaLaTeX
+- Python
+- Pygments package in Python

 ## Build
 You should add your `$TEXHOME` to your PATH first.